 - Strength Improvement

-We also compete at a couple of Indoor racing events.
+We usually compete at a couple of local indoor racing events.
 These are 2000m sprints done on ergometers.
-One is held in late-January and the other is typically in late-February.

 The goal of the winter sessions is to be ready for Spring racing as soon as we are able to get back on the water.
 We do not usually have a lot of water time before racing starts and our start date depends on the river conditions, so we need to make sure the winter has us ready to get up to speed quickly.

 Mid-March to mid-May

 Because the river conditions are hard to predict, the date we return to the water is always unknown until just before it happens.
 Typically we are back on the water around the third week in March.
 Due to having practice in the evening during the week, the earliest we an expect to be on the water is the day after Daylight Savings Time begins.

 Sometimes we cannot get back on until April, sometimes it is in March.
 One year it was May before we got back on the water.
 Because we cannot predict when we will be back on the water the winter months are critical to being in race shape by the time we get back on the water so the time we have can be spent on race prep.
-This is especially important for those times that we do not get on the water until a couple of weeks before our first regatta.
+This is especially important for those years that we do not get on the water until a couple of weeks before our first regatta.

 Our racing season begins in April and runs until mid-May.
 Depending on how the season goes, we could have boats competing into June.

 Our competitions consist of a one or two tri-meets at the boathouse, one large local regatta and three away regattas.
 Our away regattas are generally within a 3-hr. drive of Pittsburgh.